Filantropia is the international diakonia and missions agency of the Orthodox Church of Finland.

 Filantropia supports the growth and development of the younger Orthodox local churches, and implements cooperative development projects in partner countries.
 Filantropia disseminates humanitarian aid to areas affected by crisis and catastrophe, in which the organization has a functioning network.

-At the present time Filantropia operates in East Africa (Ethiopia, Kenya, Tanzania), Eastern Europe (Moldova, Russian Karelia) and the Middle East (Syria).
+At the present time Filantropia operates in East Africa (Ethiopia, Kenya, Burundi, Ruanda and Uganda), Eastern Europe (Moldova) and the Middle East (Syria).

 Filantropia's work approaches local societies and their members from a comprehensive perspective, in which equal attention is paid to both material and spiritual needs.
 The goal of our work is to develop the competencies of local communities, both at home and abroad.